Youth Participants (Summer/Fall 2021)

 Youth Participant

 Jina is a junior at Marlborough School.
-Having lived in Koreatown since she was five, she has learned to truly appreciate the amazing community from the prospering culture to the wonderful elderly community.
-She is so excited to share the stories of elders through documented history, as well as to let them know that there are always people willing to hear and listen to them.
-Having honed her interviewing skills through her school newspaper and at a club called Rise High Tutoring which she co-founded, Jina really looks forward to exploring her passion for writing and storytelling even further.
-She is also a devout member of her school’s debate club and loves to dance ballet, which she has done since she was five.
-Although unsure about the school that she wants to attend, she wants to major in economics and political science, and ultimately wants to attend law school.
+Having lived in Koreatown since she was 5, she has learned to truly appreciate the amazing community, from the prospering culture to the wonderful elder community.
+She is so excited to share the stories of elders through documented history and to let them know that there are always people willing to listen.
+Having honed her interviewing skills through her school newspaper and at a club called Rise High Tutoring, which she co-founded, Jina looks forward to exploring her passion for writing and storytelling even further.
+She is a devout member of her school’s debate club and loves to dance ballet, which she has done since she was 5.
+Although unsure about the school that she wants to attend, she plans to major in economics and political science and ultimately wants to attend law school.

 Jina's story →